 But other businesses can adapt right now, too, as we stay in.
 Gyms have closed their doors in an effort to prevent the spread of the coronavirus, but why not offer online workout classes right now?
 Dentists could offer online consultations.
 Trades people could offer online quotes from customers planning work through sending pictures or videos.
 All of these opportunities can be boosted with strategic social media campaigns.

 9. Don’t Fall Victim to the Panic Move

-How much toilet paper or food do you have at your house right now?
-If your answer is my cupboards are full, you’re likely one of the people who flocked to the shops when the coronavirus hysteria started to accelerate last week.
-That’s not how you want to react if you want to implement a smart digital marketing strategy for for small business.
+It’s easy to make knee jerk reactions given the situation.
+However, that’s not how you want to react if you want to implement a smart digital marketing strategy for for small business.
 You never want to make a panicked move if you can avoid it.
 You will always want to use metrics, where available, and analyse all of the potential data you have available before making a decision.

 Knee-jerk reactions usually don’t end well in digital marketing.
 Take caution when quickly reacting to a sudden shift in the economy or market.